-Ambiguous genitalia occurs when something goes wrong during pregnancy to interrupt or disturb the fetus' developing sex organs.
+Ambiguous genitalia occurs when something goes wrong during pregnancy to interrupt or disturb the fetus's developing sex organs.

 How sex organs form in the womb